Costco Cracking Down On Membership Sharing – What You Can Do

 First, a personal tale on sharing a Costco membership

-Funny enough, one of our team members was busted not having a membership not long ago.
+Funny enough, one of our team members was busted not having a membership.
 Here's his story:

 I was volunteering with the Vancouver Asian Film Festival at the time and was getting supplies and snacks for a film shoot.
 Of course, as a non-profit organization, budgets are limited, so Costco and its sweet deals really help a small player like us.